In Between Days: Music video

 The video was filmed on 18 June 1985 at Fulham Studios, London and created by Tim Pope.
 The video depicts the band playing, enhanced by 360-degree shots and drawn-in, colourful socks.
 Robert Smith had a camera, held by cables, which he could push away and hold at will; as did Porl Thompson, fixed on his guitar.

 Tim Pope said of the video "I think Robert is a true English eccentric, you see.
 He's an absolute nutcase; he's absolutely mad.
 Therefore, the films are very easy because I just do a close-up of his face and let him go a bit mad."
 Smith has stated that it was one of his favourite Cure videos, feeling "it captures the song", saying "We wanted to make a video that portrayed us as we are, without looking glamorous or anything, because I got very fed up with seeing people strutting and preening in videos.
 I think it’s the most tedious thing in the world, seeing the same people with different faces."

 Reception

 "In Between Days" is widely regarded as one of the Cure's best songs.
-It was ranked number 64 in Sounds list of top 100 songs of all time.
+It was ranked number 65 in Sounds list of top 100 singles of all time.
 In 2019, Billboard ranked the song number 3 on their list of the 40 greatest Cure songs, and in 2023, Mojo ranked the song number 2 on their list of the 30 greatest Cure songs.

 John Leland at Spin said, "It has the bittersweet feel of a New Order record, with a hyperstrummed acoustic guitar for depth.
 The boys even offer a genuine glimmer of hope, and the tune fairly breezes by on its own momentum."